xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 L.tileLayer.colorFilter('https://maps.wikimedia.org/osm-intl/{z}/{x}/{y}.png', {
     attribution: '<a href="https://wikimediafoundation.org/wiki/Maps_Terms_of_Use">Wikimedia</a>',
-    filters: myFilters
+    filter: myFilter
 }).addTo(map);
 ```

 # Reference

-#### L.tileLayer.ColorFilter(url, options)
+#### L.tileLayer.colorFilter(url, options)

-The L.tileLayer.colorFilter is a simple extension of the original L.tileLayer that includes a new option `filters` inside `options` parameter.
+The L.tileLayer.colorFilter is a simple extension of the original L.tileLayer that includes a new option `filter` inside `options` parameter.

-`filters` accepts an array of string filters with the following format:
+`filter` accepts an array of string filters with the following format:

 | Filter | Aliases | Description | Example | Default |
 | --- | --- | --- | --- | --- |